Build vs Buy: The Hybrid AI Strategy Reshaping CX

 drives outcomes without extra work

 This is where internal AI and acquired talent reinforce one another.
-When the integrations are tight, the whole platform feels more intelligent, not more complex.
+When integration is real, the product feels simpler and smarter.
+When it isn’t, you’ve just added another place to click.

 A simple framework for build vs buy decisions

-Step 1: Map the impact on your moat
+Step 1: Map the impact on your core

 High impact on your core data model or workflow engine → Build